How Much Does a Detached Garage Affect Property Value in 2025?

 If you’re considering adding a detached garage, get an estimate of your home’s current value to understand the potential impact of your investment.

-In other words, it’s often worth the investment for the use a homeowner gets from the garage and can return a decent amount on your investment when you go to sell.
-You can get a better sense of what to do if you reach out to your real estate agent and ask them how much a detached garage add to property value.
+It’s often worth the investment for the use a homeowner gets from the garage and can return a decent amount on your investment when you go to sell.
+You can get a better sense of what to do if you reach out to your real estate agent and ask them how much a detached garage adds to property value.

 Header Image Source: (Artazum / Shutterstock)